Hyperkalemia: Ineffective elimination

 Decreased kidney function is a major cause of hyperkalemia.
 This is especially pronounced in acute kidney injury where the glomerular filtration rate and tubular flow are markedly decreased, characterized by reduced urine output.
-This can lead to a dramatically elevated potassium in conditions of increased cell breakdown as the potassium is released from the cells and cannot be eliminated in the kidney.
+This can lead to a dramatically elevated potassium in conditions of increased cell breakdown, as the potassium is released from the cells and cannot be eliminated in the kidneys.
 In chronic kidney disease, hyperkalemia occurs as a result of reduced aldosterone responsiveness and reduced sodium and water delivery in distal tubules.

-Medications that interfere with urinary excretion by inhibiting the renin–angiotensin system is one of the most common causes of hyperkalemia.
+Medications that interfere with urinary excretion by inhibiting the renin–angiotensin system are one of the most common causes of hyperkalemia.
 Examples of medications that can cause hyperkalemia include ACE inhibitors, angiotensin receptor blockers, non-selective beta blockers, and calcineurin inhibitor immunosuppressants such as ciclosporin and tacrolimus.
-For potassium-sparing diuretics, such as amiloride and triamterene; both the drugs block epithelial sodium channels in the collecting tubules, thereby preventing potassium excretion into urine.
+For potassium-sparing diuretics, such as amiloride and triamterene; both the drugs block epithelial sodium channels (ENaC) in the collecting tubules, thereby preventing potassium excretion into urine.
 Spironolactone acts by competitively inhibiting the action of aldosterone.
 NSAIDs such as ibuprofen, naproxen, or celecoxib inhibit prostaglandin synthesis, leading to reduced production of renin and aldosterone, causing potassium retention.
 The antibiotic trimethoprim and the antiparasitic medication pentamidine inhibits potassium excretion, which is similar to mechanism of action by amiloride and triamterene.

 Mineralocorticoid (aldosterone) deficiency or resistance can also cause hyperkalemia.
 Primary adrenal insufficiency are: Addison's disease and congenital adrenal hyperplasia (CAH) (including enzyme deficiencies such as 21α hydroxylase, 17α hydroxylase, 11β hydroxylase, or 3β dehydrogenase).